kodeMapper/pulseai-iot-ml-project/final_model.md

 ---

-### **Step 5: Finalizing the Model - Optimizing for Safety**
+### **Step 5: Finalizing the Model - The Importance of Not Over-Optimizing**

-Even though XGBoost was already doing well, we wanted to push it further to be as safe as possible.
+Even though XGBoost was already doing well, we tested hyperparameter tuning to see if we could improve it further.

 **What we did:**
 We used a technique called `GridSearchCV` to fine-tune the XGBoost model.
 We specifically instructed it to **adjust its internal settings to maximize the recall of the 'high risk' class.**

+**The Result:**
+Surprisingly, the tuned model performed **worse** than the default XGBoost:
+- Tuned Model: 73% accuracy, 81% high-risk recall
+- **Default XGBoost: 83.3% accuracy, 87% high-risk recall** ⭐

+**Important Lesson:**
+This demonstrates that hyperparameter tuning doesn't always improve results.
+Sometimes, the default settings are already optimal for your dataset.
+Over-tuning can actually harm performance.

 **Final Model Performance:**
-After tuning, our final XGBoost model produced the following results:
+Our final XGBoost model (with **default parameters**) produced the following results:

 | Risk Level | Precision | **Recall** | F1-Score |
 | ---------- | --------- | ---------- | -------- |